hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/handle.rst

 In our case, the Client expects the following properties to be met:

 #.
-The proposed payment-channel must be a standard `LedgerChannel`, therefore the proposal is expected to be of type `LedgerChannelProposal`.
+The proposed payment-channel must be a standard `LedgerChannel`, therefore the proposal is expected to be of type `LedgerChannelProposalMsg`.
 #.
 Exactly two peers should participate in the payment-channel.
 This is validated by `.NumPeers()`.
 #.
 The type of asset the Channel takes must be equivalent to the type the Client expects to use for payment.
 #.
 We say the Client does not want to fund anything.
 Therefore, the Client expects its initial balance to be zero.
 Of course, some upper limit would be a sensible value here in real-world scenarios.